7 Days in Sydney: The Itinerary That Actually Makes Sense

 Day 6 is for the neighbourhoods — the parts of Sydney that locals actually spend time in.

 Paddington is the place to start.
-The terrace houses along Oxford Street and the surrounding streets are some of the most attractive residential architecture in Sydney — Victorian iron-lacework on two-storey terraces, painted in rows along steep hillside streets.
+The terrace houses along Oxford Street are some of the most attractive residential architecture in Sydney — Victorian iron-lacework on two-storey terraces, painted in rows along steep hillside streets.

-The Paddington Markets run every Saturday at Paddington Uniting Church on Oxford Street — a genuine weekend market with independent fashion, jewellery, art, and food.
-It’s been running since 1973 and hasn’t turned into a tourist trap.
+The Paddington Markets run every Saturday at Paddington Uniting Church on Oxford Street — independent fashion, jewellery, art, and food.
+Running since 1973 and still genuine.

-While you’re in Paddington, take a few minutes to find the Paddington Reservoir Gardens just off Oxford Street — a sunken Victorian reservoir that’s been converted into a garden below street level.
+While in Paddington, find the Paddington Reservoir Gardens just off Oxford Street — a sunken Victorian reservoir converted into a garden below street level.

 It’s peaceful, unusual, and takes about 15 minutes.
 Easy to walk past without knowing it’s there.

-Walk or bus south from Paddington to Surry Hills.
-This is where a lot of Sydney’s better cafés and restaurants have ended up — Crown Street and the surrounding blocks have a high density of good independent food spots.
+Walk or bus south to Surry Hills.
+Crown Street and the surrounding blocks have a high density of good independent cafés and restaurants.

-It’s served by train from Central (Newtown station, 10 minutes).
-Two specific stops worth making — Black Star Pastry on Australia Street is famous for its watermelon cake and is one of those places you see referenced constantly in Sydney food writing for good reason.
+Black Star Pastry on Australia Street in Newtown is famous for its watermelon cake and comes up constantly in Sydney food writing for good reason.

-Young Henry’s in nearby Enmore is a craft brewery with a relaxed taproom if you want a late afternoon drink before heading to dinner.
+Young Henry’s on Wilford Street in Newtown is a craft brewery with a relaxed taproom — good for a late afternoon drink before heading to dinner.

 Day 7 — Shopping